 Social Impact and how we’re doing

-Social impact is vital to LOWE’s business practice, particularly to support and involvement with the local community.
-We have partnered with arts charity SET to provide artists, musicians, and charitable groups with the space to create local, stimulating environments and help the community to flourish.
+Social impact is vital to LOWE’s business practice, particularly in terms of support and involvement within the local community.
+We have partnered with arts charity SET to provide artists, musicians, and charitable groups with the space to create local, stimulating environments and help the community flourish.

 Affordable studio spaces mean vacant properties can drive positive impact and change within local communities, giving artists creative spaces and a community for collaborating and networking.
 Landlords also benefit from creating social impact by providing their vacant space for such purposes.